-While there is no set fee for our counseling services, we do ask for a minimum suggested donation of $35 per session.
-Please know your care is of primary importance to us and we will neither refuse nor stop counseling on the basis of your ability to make a donation.
+While there is no set fee for our counseling services, we do have a suggested donation of $35 per session.
+Please know your care is of primary importance to us and we will never refuse or stop counseling on the basis of your ability to make a donation.
 We simply ask you to consider this donation prayerfully as a means of investing in your care and the New Vision Counseling Ministry.
-Donations to the New Vision Counseling Ministry can be made easily at nvbccare.com
+Donations to the New Vision Counseling Ministry can be made easily at here.

 We focus on short term counseling care.
-Typically, counselees will meet with a counselor between 3 to 8 sessions which are one hour in length.
-At times additional sessions may be approved by the New Vision Care Ministry Counseling Pastor if needed.
-Our goal is not to make you dependent on the counselor but lead you to personally understand and apply God’s Word to every area of your life and so you can then also help others.
+Counselors typically provide between 3-8 sessions, each lasting one hour in length.
+Additional sessions may be approved by the Care Ministry Counseling Pastor if needed.
+Our goal is not to create a dependence on the counselor, but to help you personally understand and apply God’s Word to every area of your life.

 Counselors are available during daytime and evening hours throughout the week.
 Once we receive a completed request our intake coordinator will assign you a counselor and the counselor will reach out to you to set the day and time for your first session.

-Most counseling sessions will be conducted in a confidential, secure counseling room at New Vision, unless authorized otherwise by New Vision Care Ministry Counseling Pastor.
+Most counseling sessions will be conducted in a confidential, secure counseling room at New Vision, unless authorized otherwise by the Care Ministry Counseling Pastor.

-2. Threats to harm self or others - We reserve the right and/or may be mandated by law to disclose to the appropriate person, agency or civil authorities any threats of harm that a person may attempt or desire to do to one’s self or to others.
+- Threats to harm self or others - We reserve the right and/or may be mandated by law to disclose to the appropriate person, agency, or civil authorities any threats of harm that a person may attempt or desire to do to one’s self or to others.

 Full disclosure of these are included on the request form in the confidentiality agreement, and will be shared at the beginning of your first session.
-The counselor may at times in a confidential manner consult with the New Vision Care Ministry Counseling Pastor.
+At times, the counselor may consult with the New Vision Care Ministry Counseling Pastor in a confidential manner.

 Our goal is to connect you with an available counselor within a few days.
-The more times you are available the easier it will be to match you up with a counselor.
-While anyone is encouraged to seek counseling, priority is given to New Vision Church members.
+The more availability you have, the easier it will be to match you up with a counselor.
+While we welcome anyone seeking counseling, priority is given to New Vision Church members.

-Based on your request we will do our best to match you with a counselor who most meets your needs.
-Women offer biblical counsel to women and men counsel men; and as much as possible, couples counsel other couples.
+Based on your request, we will do our best to match you with a counselor who most meets your needs.
+Women counsel women, men counsel men, and as much as possible, couples counsel other couples.
 These are boundary issues that we strictly adhere to.

 Normally our counselors prefer to meet with individuals face to face.
 However, under certain conditions counselors may agree to conduct a confidential phone or video counseling session.

-Biblical counseling is not a passive activity.
+Biblical counseling is not a passive activity and we want you to get the most out of your counseling experience.
 Engaging work outside of the weekly appointments with your counselor will be necessary to make progress in counseling.
-Your counselor will likely provide homework for you to complete prior to your next session.
+Your counselor will likely provide homework for you to complete prior to your sessions.